Mercedes-Benz EQE Review 2025: Price, specs & boot space

 Overall verdict on the Mercedes-Benz EQE

-"The Mercedes EQE is one of the most desirable electric cars to hit the market in 2022.
+"The Mercedes EQE was one of the most desirable electric cars to hit the market on its launch in 2022.
 It feels posher than a Tesla Model S, while its aerodynamic design and upmarket interior give it a mini Mercedes EQS vibe.
 Combine that with a long electric range and the EQE makes a compelling case for itself against rivals."

 The Mercedes EQE is an electric car that's similar in size to the conventional Mercedes E-Class (hence the 'E' in the name).
 It's been designed from scratch as a pure-electric vehicle, though, sharing mechanical bits (and, in fact, a lot of its design) with the bigger and more expensive Mercedes EQS.
 Rivals range from the aforementioned Tesla Model S to the Audi e-tron GT, BMW i4 and even the Porsche Taycan.